-As Blogger Ambassadors for Drayton Manor Theme Park, we were lucky enough to be invited to the first night to the end of season fireworks spectacular inspired by Star Wars: The Force Awakens.
+As blogger ambassadors for Drayton Manor Theme Park, we were lucky enough to be invited to the first night fo the end of season fireworks spectacular inspired by Star Wars: The Force Awakens.
 This is a hugely popular event and draws a massive crowd to Drayton Manor Park, for one of the best theme park parties of the year.
-The atmosphere is amazing as the excitement builds for the big event, which kicks off at 7pm.
+The atmosphere is amazing throughout the park as the excitement builds for the big event, which kicks off at 7pm.

-With queues for the rides longer than usual, we took a seat in Sodor Airport and watched as the thousands of families attending the event enjoyed the park.
-As regular visitors to the theme park, we could just relax, soak up the atmosphere and wait for the fireworks to begin.
+With queues for the Thomas Land rides longer than usual, we took a seat in Sodor Airport and watched as the thousands of families attending the event enjoyed the park.
+As regular visitors to the theme park, we could just relax, soak up the atmosphere and wait for the Thomas Land fireworks to begin.

-The fireworks kicked off at exactly 7pm, started by the special Drayton Manor competition winners who had enjoyed a VIP evening at the park.
+The Drayton Manor fireworks kicked off at exactly 7pm, started by the special Drayton Manor competition winners who had enjoyed a VIP evening at the park.
 The lights and sounds filled the sky above Drayton Manor to the iconic Star Wars soundtrack to give theme park goers a night of spectacular entertainment.
 The fireworks were a big hit with us, and everyone around us.
 Children and adults alike were mesmerised by the colourful dancing lights in the sky.

-The 25 minute firework spectacular was well worth the visit to Drayton Manor Park, and this has become a regular event for us to attend.
+The 25 minute Drayton Manor Park firework spectacular was well worth the visit to the theme park in Staffordshire, and this has become a regular family friendly event for us to attend.
 As the show ended, hoards of people began to leave the park, and we decided to avoid the queue, or so we thought, and stay and enjoy the rides in Thomas Land a little longer.

 When tiredness had well and truly kicked in, we headed to the car, hoping for a fairly smooth exit from the park, but things seemed to be going quite wrong.
 It was a complete free for all, with staff standing around looking bemused.
 No one was taking control of the situation and those happy firework goers soon turned into unhappy drivers trying desperately to leave the park to get their family home.